X-ray properties of massive compact relic galaxies: Analysis and results

 The $kT$ profile of MRK\,1216 shows a smooth decline with radius with a core temperature of $1.03 \pm 0.04$\,keV, while PGC\,32873 displays a more centrally peaked distribution with a slightly higher core temperature of $1.24 \pm 0.20$\,keV.
 Similar central temperatures have been reported for giant ellipticals by \cite{2012MNRAS.425.2731W,2018MNRAS.481.4472L}.
 The central electron density of MRK\,1216, measured on a $0.5$\,kpc scale, is $0.51 \pm 0.13\, \mathrm{cm}^{-3}$.
 This value exceeds the $0.11 \pm 0.06\, \mathrm{cm}^{-3}$ central density measured for PGC\,32873 within $1$\,kpc, which is consistent with the typical $\sim\!0.1\,\mathrm{cm}^{-3}$ density observed in elliptical galaxies \citep{2003ARA&A..41..191M}.
 While both density profiles are smooth, the steeper gradient observed in MRK\,1216 points to a more concentrated hot gas distribution compared to PGC\,32873.
 The entropy profile of MRK\,1216 increases with the radius following $K \propto r^{0.88}$.
 This profile is broadly in line with, but slightly shallower than, the theoretical $K\propto r^{1.1}$ profile expected for systems where the hot atmosphere is shaped solely by gravitational forces \citep[e.g.][]{2005MNRAS.364..909V,2018ApJ...862...39B}.
 In contrast, PGC\,32873 shows a shallower entropy profile with a power-law slope of $\Gamma = 0.58$, and features a flattened core.
 For MRK\,1216, we measure a cooling time of $t_{\mathrm{cool}} = 20.4 \pm 3.7 $\,Myr within $0.5\,\mathrm{kpc}$, and $t_{\mathrm{cool}} = 137.9 \pm 57.2$\,Myr for PGC\,32873 within $1\,\mathrm{kpc}$.

 In \cite{2018MNRAS.477.3886W}, the authors provide a detailed explanation of the short central cooling time of MRK\,1216 linking the absence of star formation with radio-mechanical AGN feedback.
 While PGC\,32873's cooling time is slightly longer than that of MRK\,1216, it is still relatively short for a galaxy without ongoing star formation, indicating the presence of a heating mechanism in this system as well.
 In addition, the flat central entropy distribution in PGC\,32873 and the high central temperature are also unmistakable signs of heating \citep[see e.g.][]{2012MNRAS.425.2731W,2018MNRAS.481.4472L}.
 In comparison, the central entropy distribution in MRK\,1216 is steeper and monotonously increasing, but its index is also flatter than $1.1$ expected for pure gravitational heating.
 In addition, the flattened central entropy profile of PGC\,32873 may reflect a more violent or more recent episode of AGN feedback compared to MRK\,1216.
+Recently, \citet{fabian2023} tested a hidden (absorbed) cooling flow (HCF) model, and showed that if such a model applies, the implied cooling rate could be as high as $9.7\pm2.7$ $M_\odot$\,yr$^{-1}$.
+However, the current RGS data is not constraining enough to reliably determine the presence of a multi-temperature structure, such as the HCF model (see Section\,\ref{sec:hi-res-mrk}).